Leading the Way in Value-Based Leadership

 So, how does it work?

-Can you tell me about Leadership Island?
+Can you tell me about the Leadership Island?

 How did you encounter Point of Value?